iknowjason/CMLab/labs/dscv2/dscv2-lab-guide.md

    ﻿Install-Module -Name PSDesiredStateConfiguration -Repository PSGallery -Force
    ```

 2. Next, configure the DSC pull server on ```win1```.
 Create a new powershell script to set up this service.
-This script sets up two endpoints:  One for pulling configurations (PSDSCPullServer) and another for compliance reporting (PSDSCComplianceServer).
-The pull server listens on port 8080 and is set to use unencrypted traffic by default (only for testing purposes):
+This script sets up one endpoint for pulling configurations (PSDSCPullServer) using cleartext HTTP transport.
+As an additional challenge, you can set up a certificate and use HTTPS for additional security.
+The pull server listens on port 8080 and is set to use unencrypted traffic by default (only for testing purposes).
+The **registrationKey** is hard-coded in this example but you can generate a dynamic one.
+It is used as a shared secret between pull server and clients, allowing the clients to register.
    ```bash
    $registrationKey = "8dd78714-b559-496b-8911-56554bc4bda5"